department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/radiation-exposure.md

 - Service records showing that you were part of one of the radiation risk activities described above

 **Note:** When you file your claim, we’ll ask the military branch that you served with (or the Defense Threat Reduction Agency) to give us a range of how much radiation they think you may have come into contact with.
 We’ll use the highest level of the range they report to decide on your benefits.

-You'll also need to claim an illness or disability believed to be caused by contact with radiation.
-It’s not enough to state that you had contact with radiation during service.

 [Apply for benefits](/disability-benefits/apply/).